team of professionals sitting in office

 As you can probably imagine, it can be time-consuming to meet all of these criteria with KYC if it is conducted through manual means.

-However, automated software such as SmartSearch’s AML solution can time-efficiently accumulate all the information you need for KYC purposes.
+However, automated software such as SmartSearch’s AML and compliance solution can time-efficiently accumulate all the information you need for KYC purposes.
 For a commercial client, SmartSearch can present you with a report covering company structure, persons of significance, and beneficial owners.

 Who needs to be following KYC measures?